Malaria cases in Texas and Florida are the first US spread since 2003, CDC says

 Malaria is caused by a parasite that spreads through mosquito bites.
 Infected people can suffer fever, chills and flu-like illness.
 If it goes untreated, infected people can develop severe complications and die.
 The largest death toll in recent years has been seen in children in sub-Saharan Africa.

 Health officials are warning doctors, especially those in southern states where the weather is more friendly to the tropical mosquito that spreads malaria, to be aware of the possibility of infection.
-They also should think about how to access IV artesunate, which is the first-line treatment for severe malaria in the United States, the CDC said.
+They also should think about how to access the IV drug that is the first-line treatment for severe malaria in the United States, the CDC said.

-The agency also said that the people who were diagnosed received treatment and “are improving.”
+The agency said that the people who were diagnosed received treatment and “are improving.”

+About 2,000 U.S. cases of malaria are diagnosed each year — the vast majority in travelers coming from countries where malaria commonly spreads.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group.
 The AP is solely responsible for all content.